JANUARY 26, 2025

 The European SEPA Instant Credit Transfer scheme enables immediate cross-border euro transfers within Europe.
 Zelle in the United States allows users to send and receive money instantly from their bank account.

-You may discover in-depth information on the topic of cross-border payments from another our blog post.
+*You may discover in-depth information on the topic of cross-border payments from another blog post by DashDevs. *

 #8 Strengthening Customer Lifetime Value

-Strengthening customer lifetime value trend in online banking focuses on long-term customer relationships rather than short-term transactions.
-This trend involves understanding and meeting the evolving needs of customers throughout their life stages, thereby enhancing loyalty and profitability.
+The strengthening customer lifetime value trend in online banking focuses on long-term customer relationships rather than short-term transactions.
+This trend in banking innovation involves understanding and meeting customers’ evolving needs throughout their life stages, thereby enhancing loyalty and profitability.

 Key directions of the trend: